4.c) Cognitive science and intelligence test

-Let us remember that pink flowers may have red, pink, or white descendants in the typical examples of Mendel's laws.
+The pink flowers may have red, pink, or white descendants in the typical examples of Mendel's laws.

 The chart relating to the concordance in identical twins and just twin brothers can help to see the difference.

-The concordance of intelligence is not on the table because it varies with the different studies.
+The concordance of intelligence is not on the table because it varies with different studies.
 Although from the EDI Study, it appears to be on one chromosome.